magosa/ants-demo/README.md

 "router.js" receives sensor data in real time using web socket and routes to API server.

-"router.js" uses port 8080 when using web sockets.
+"router.js" uses port 8080 when using web socket.

 Run "router.js"